zeus-volkov-systems/messageapi/README.md

 In addition to reading issue, tag, and push history in the git repository, developers may refer to the more detailed [developer work log history](./DeveloperWorkLog.md).
 This document outlines features currently and previously under focus, providing motivations, descriptions, design behaviors, and justifications.

-### Bugs
+### Bugs and Feature Requests

-The package is in current, active development.
-All bugs encountered should be reported to ryan.berkheimer@noaa.gov.
+The package is in current, active development, and as such, some bugs or desired features are expected.
+Either type of note can be sent on to ryan.berkheimer@noaa.gov.

 ## License